xinan-nancy-chen/rOMT/README.md

 ![VisIt](VisIt_exp.png)

 The above interface demonstrates the results from the original data.
-The paramters for running on the original large dataset can be found in the comment of ```getParams.m``` and the whole dataset is available upon request at <xinan.chen@stonybrook.edu> or <helene.benveniste@yale.edu>.
+The paramters for running on the original large dataset can be found in the comment of ```getParams.m``` and the whole dataset is available upon request at <xinan.chen@stonybrook.edu>/<chenx7@mskcc.org> or <helene.benveniste@yale.edu>.